Xuedinan/MessageBox/README.md

 1. User selects login or sign up for program

     - Sign up with user name and credential (signup)
-        - Program provide error message when username is invalid or exsits
+        - Program provide error message when username is invalid or exits
-    - Login prorgam with user information (login)
+    - Login program with user information (login)

 2. Select a audience want to leave message or review message received from other users

-    - Provide defual users
+    - Provide default users
     - Review message
         - Return empty message when no message exsit
         - Print out historical message for the user